 - Figures should be planned to fit, after reduction, into a width of either 80, 118 or 165 mm, with a maximum vertical length of 230 mm.
 Allow space for the caption in the case of figures that will occupy a whole page.

-- Graphics, i.e. drawings, graphs or photographs, should be submitted in a separate file and not included in the text.
+- Graphics (high resolution), i.e. drawings, graphs or photographs, should be submitted as separate files.
+Low resolution copies of the figures should be included in the manuscript for review purposes.

 - If extensive changes to image files are proposed by the editor, the author will be contacted and the specific image file will have to be re-submitted after the indicated corrections have been implemented.